tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 * **Maximum reviews/day:** This value sets an arbitrary cap on the amount of reviews you can do each day.
 If the cap is low, your due cards won't magically disappear after you've done with the reviews.
-Instead they will form a backlog of likely forgotten cards.
+Instead, they will form a backlog of likely forgotten cards.
 Because you want to review all your due cards every day, set this at a high value.